zhaque44/gradle-java-project/README.md

     testImplementation 'junit:junit:4.13'
 }
 ```
+There are two types of dependencies being add to the dependencies object above:
+- `implementation:`these are required dependencies needed for your project to compile, above it shows us adding PostGreSQL database to our project as an example.
 # Configuring the SonarScanner
 We’re going to start by including the sonar scanner in our build.gradle file in the plugins object:
 ```